rempsyc/cv/README.md

     as desired (e.g., `publications.Rmd`).
 -   Add `eval = !short` to code chunk options to make them optional for the short version.
+-   To output the CV to PDF, simply Knit it (through RStudio’s button or the Ctr+Shift+K shortcut)

 ## Notes